ameliarahman/ameliarahman.github.io/_posts/2024-11-22-Indexing-Postgres.md

 Create a table with 3 columns and seed them with million of data as usual:
 <script src="https://gist.github.com/ameliarahman/ccf0d74fc24ab2764783ec03750a5ca5.js"></script>

-Then run these queries below with `EXPLAIN ANALYZE` before query:
+Then run these queries below with `EXPLAIN ANALYZE` before select statement:

 ```sql
 -- Query 1